carlosdavila91/carlosdavila91.github.io/en/_pages/about.md

   - /about.html
 ---

-One of my main features is that **I do love learning**.
-I don't say it carelessly.
-I mean it.
-Learning new things is in my top 3 of things that I love to do the most.
-I consider myself good at it and I'm doing it constantly.
+👋 Welcome!

+My name is Carlos Dávila and I'm currently a Data Consultant.

-That was what lead me to make a career shift towards Data Science from a background in Architecture.
-It may seem unconnected, but in the end, all of my experience and education is related to data somehow.
+I made a career transition from a background in Technical Architecture to Data Science.
+It may seem unconnected, but along the way, all of my experience and recent training have been related to data somehow.

-By now, I'm proud to have been capable of learning by myself most of the things that it takes to be a Data Analyst or Scientist.
-However, in line with one of my _late-motives_, I keep educating myself.

-My current interests, and mostly the things that guide my lifetime projects now are **Data Analysis and Science** and things like statistics and math.
-But also I'm passionate about **Sustainability**.
-The job that I'd love to have would be related to both fields.
-In the meantime, I'll keep working to achieve it!
+I believe that the things that lead me to follow this path are the willingness to learn, motivation, be open-minded and tons of patience to deal with errors in code.

+I do **Data Science and Analysis**.
+Also, I'm very into **Sustainability**.

+You can find some notes about my learning journey and some thoughts in my blog.